"Mindfulness is about being fully awake in our lives. It is about perceiving the exquisite vividness of each moment..." - Jon Kabat-Zinn

 Even if you can't find the time to do an in-person class or the online course, there is a wealth of material on this site, all of it free.
 Much of it is organized around the eight-week course (see MBSR "At a Glance"), and includes Guided Mindfulness Practices, as well as practice guides, videos and writings.
 The video and writing offerings are by well-known teachers such as Jon Kabat-Zinn (Wherever You Go, There You Are), Pema Chodron (When Things Fall Apart), Tara Brach (Radical Acceptance), Sylvia Boorstein (Don't Just Do Something, Sit There), Sharon Salzberg (A Heart As Wide as the World), Robert Sapolsky (Why Zebras Don't Get Ulcers), Marshall Rosenberg (Non-Violent Communication), and Susan Bauer-Wu (Leaves Falling Gently)*.

-The Online MBSR course contains a very good Introduction to Mindfulness, and the Resources page provides a number of other resources, including information about Scientific Research documenting the effects of mindfulness meditation, Training Centers for further training in mindfulness, and Graduate Readings from the monthly MBSR Graduate meetings.
+The free Online MBSR course contains a very good Introduction to Mindfulness, and the Resources page provides a number of other resources, including information about Scientific Research documenting the effects of mindfulness meditation, Training Centers for further training in mindfulness, and Graduate Readings from the monthly MBSR Graduate meetings.

 * Much of the material on this site is drawn from the works of other teachers and writers in the spirit of making mindfulness more widely available.
 My thanks to them for helping to make these free resources possible.
 I hope you enjoy your exploration of this site and its resources...

 - Dave Potter